UVADS/ds6013/deliverable_details.md

 4. Six-page publishable paper
    - The paper will summarize the research and findings
-   - Submit the file on canvas
+   - Submit the file on Canvas
    - Include customary sections for research paper such as:
      - Abstract
      - Data